notnotse/timespector-bot/README.md

 Go to [Create a Slack Bot](https://api.slack.com/bot-users) page and, if you haven't already, generate a token.
 This is your `SLACK_API_TOKEN`.

 ## Usage
-* Type `timesum` in chanel where timespector-bot is active.
+* Type `timesum` in channel where timespector-bot is active.
 * Timespector-bot will reply you with a list of all projects.
 * Chose a project from the list with a number and Timespector-bot reply's with corresponding hours.
 * If you enter a date ex.
 20180410 after the project number the the summary you receive will be from that date.

-* Type `sumall` in chanel where timespector-bot is active.
+* Type `sumall` in channel where timespector-bot is active.
 * Timespector-bot will reply with a list of all projects.
 * If you enter `sumall` with a date after ex.`20180410` the summary you receive will be from that date.